p2panda/website/_posts/2025-07-16-access-control.md

 ### Capability-Based Access Control

 Capability-based access control systems rely on secure authorisation tokens and use delegation chains to verify which actors have access to any particular set of data.
 For example, I may issue a token granting read access to my photo-sharing folder with a relative.
 That token is then handed over as proof of access when my relative tries to read the folder.
 Such systems allow delegation of received access; an actor can pass on any received capability to other actors.
+[Meadowcap](https://willowprotocol.org/specs/meadowcap/index.html) from the Willow team is a good example of a pure capability-based access control system.

 Delegations will most often include an expiry date, the expectation being that if access should be maintained a new token will be issued before the previous one has expired.
 Some systems include the ability to retroactively revoke a previously-delegated access.
 In such cases, all dependent delegations will also be revoked.
-The [Meadowcap](https://willowprotocol.org/specs/meadowcap/index.html) capability system from the Willow team offers an excellent example of such a system.

 ### Distributed Access Control Lists